mankai-chow/FuzzifiED.jl/docs/src/example.md

     GetZnfChargeQNDiag(nm, nf)
 ])
 ```
-We then generate the terms of the Hamiltonian using the built-in functions, convert it to `OpSum` type in by the [`OpSumFromTerms`](@ref), and convert it to MPO using the `MPO` function in ITensors
+We then generate the terms of the Hamiltonian using the built-in functions, convert it to `OpSum` type in by the [`OpSumFromTerms`](@ref), and convert it to MPO using the `MPO` function in ITensor.
 ```julia
 ps_pot = [4.75, 1.] ./ 2
 tms_hmt = SimplifyTerms(